Point of Rocks, Maryland: American Civil War

-The Victorian Era

 In 1873, the B&O Railroad opened its Metropolitan Branch, connecting Washington D.C. to its Old Main Line in a junction at Point of Rocks.
 A new station, which has become a noted town landmark, was erected the same year.
 The Gothic Revival styled brick building was designed by E. Francis Baldwin and is situated in the center of the junction of the two lines.

 Several other prominent structures were built in the town during the Victorian era, including the town's Methodist Church (1894), Holy Trinity Episcopal Church (1887, replaced in 1912), St. Luke's Lutheran Church (1889), and Masonic Temple (1898).

-Recent history
+21st century

-In 2001 Duke Energy filed an application with the Maryland Public Service Commission to construct a power plant on the north edge of town.
+In 2001, Duke Energy filed an application with the Maryland Public Service Commission to construct a power plant on the north edge of town.
 In November 2002, however, Duke officially canceled its proposal, though it retains property in the area.

 The Point of Rocks railroad station was listed on the National Register of Historic Places in 1973, and St. Paul's Episcopal Church was listed in 1978.